sixtysixx/hurtsir/index.md

 ### 3. Setup & Tools

-Proper environment setup is critical to prevent your Antivirus (AV) from deleting essential files.

 1. **Antivirus Exclusion:**
    - Disable your AV temporarily.
    - Create a dedicated folder (`C:\Users\whateveryourusernameis\Downloads\sirhurtian_utils` - You can name it whatever).
    - Add this folder to your AV's **Exclusion/Whitelist** list. (often windows defender and/or malwarebytes)
 2. **Voidstrap (UNOFFICIAL Recommended Launcher):**
    - [Download Voidstrap](https://github.com/voidstrap/Voidstrap)
-   - Voidstrap is a modern alternative to Sirstrap that allows for better configuration and Roblox build management.
+   - Voidstrap is a alternative to Sirstrap that allows for better configuration and Roblox build management.
 3. **Sirstrap (Sirhurt's Recommended Launcher):**
    - [Download Sirstrap](https://github.com/massimopaganigh/Sirstrap)
    - Sirstrap is less customizable, but is recommended for testing purposes with sirhurt.